 - Have had a driver’s license suspension within the last three years relating to a DUI, chemical test refusal, or points assessed due to moving traffic violations (if driving is an essential function of the job).

-- Any discharge from any military force other than honorable will be reviewed on a case-by-case basis.
+- Any other military discharge will be reviewed on a case-by-case basis.

 - Misstating, omitting or deliberately lying about anything during any stage of the hiring process.